nngrey/Epicodus_Expense_Tracker3/README.md

 ##Progress:

 *created a Purchase class with:
-- initialize method (passing)
+- initialize, save, all, and == methods, all passing with specs

-- create, save, all, and == methods (failing) - spec for 'create' and '==' failed
+*created a Category class with:
-- needs spec for 'all' and 'save'
+- initialize, save, all, and == methods, all passing with specs

--needs delete method
+*created an add_category method in the Purchase class to associate a purchase with a category, passing with specs